-During the year ended June 30, 2016, the Company entered into amendments (the "2013 Investor Warrant Amendments") with the holders of certain 2013 Investor Warrants.
-During the three months ended September 30, 2016 pursuant to the 2013 Investor Warrant Amendments, 15,944 of the 2013 Investor Warrants were amended to extend the expiration date to March 31, 2019 and remove the provision requiring an adjustment of the exercise price in the event the Company sells common stock at a purchase price lower than the current warrant exercise price.
-As a result of the 2013 Investor Warrants were revalued to their respective amendment dates and were then reclassified to equity.
+During the three and nine months ended March 31, 2016, the Company entered into amendments (the "2013 Investor Warrant Amendments") with the holders of certain 2013 Investor Warrants to extend the expiration date to March 31, 2019 and remove the provision requiring an adjustment of the warrant exercise price in the event the Company sells common stock at a purchase price lower than the current warrant exercise price.
+During the three and nine months ended March 31, 2016, 62,500 of the 2013 Investor Warrants were amended resulting in the recognition of a loss of \$7,000 and a reclassification of \$65,750 from the derivative liability to equity.